Sheikh Said rebellion: Trials and executions

-In total over 7000 people were prosecuted by the Independence tribunals and more than 600 people were executed.
+In total over 7,000 people were prosecuted by the Independence tribunals and more than 600 people were executed.
 The suppression of the Shaykh Said Uprising was an important milestone in the control of the Republican administration in Eastern Anatolia and South East Anatolia.
 On the other hand, the developments that emerged with the uprising led to the interruption of the steps towards transition to multi-party life for a long while.
 Also against the Progressive Republican Party (Terakkiperver Cumhuriyet Fırkası) was opened an investigation on the grounds that it was involved in the riot and was soon closed under a government decree.

 After the uprising, the Turkish state prepared a Report for Reform in the East (Şark Islahat Raporu) in 1925, which suggested that the Kurds shall be Turkified.
-Thousands of Kurds fled their homes in southeastern Turkey and crossed the border to Syria, where they settled and were granted citizenship by the French mandate authorities.

 In the fall of 1927, Sheikh Abdurrahman, the brother of Sheikh Said, began a series of revenge attacks on Turkish garrisons in Palu and Malatya.
 In August 1928 Sheikh Abdurrahman and another brother of Sheikh Said, Sheikh Mehdi, turned themselves in and made use of the amnesty law issued by the Turkish Government in May of the same year.